 - For best practice in long tail liability, look to Victoria with its 10-year liability regime, but recognise that that concept is French in derivation.

 (Lovegrove, 2016, Building Control – From Monopoly to Free Market to Hindsight, published in Sourceable)

 About the author

-Kim Lovegrove RML, FAIB is a consultant with Lovegrove & Cotton Lawyers Pty Ltd; was a consultant to the World Bank 2016/2017; a past Conjoint Professor of Building Regulation and Certification at the University of Newcastle; Past Chairman Building Practitioners Board Victoria; Chairman of the Centre for Best Practice Building Control; Past President for the Northern Chapter of the New Zealand Institute of Building and a past President of the Australian Institute of Building (Victorian Chapter).
+Professor Kim Lovegrove MSE RML, is a consultant with Lovegrove & Cotton Lawyers; a senior law reform consultant to the World Bank; a past Conjoint Professor of Building Regulation and Certification at the University of Newcastle; Past Chairman Building Practitioners Board Victoria; Past President for the Northern Chapter of the New Zealand Institute of Building and a past President of the Australian Institute of Building (Victorian Chapter).
 Kim is increasingly being deployed to advise policymakers and law reformers in offshore jurisdictions on best practice building control and building regulatory ‘holistics’.
-On the 24th of June, 2017, Kim Lovegrove RML, FAIB was awarded the RML – Royal Medal of the Lion by Prince Ermias Sahle Selassie.
+Kim Lovegrove has also been awarded the MSE and the RML – Royal Medal of the Lion by Prince Ermias Sahle Selassie.
 This award was in recognition of Kim’s humanitarian endeavours in Ethiopia, where he and the firm sponsored the Lawyer position at the Hope for Children Organisation.
-Kim can be contacted for deployment courtesy of firstname.lastname@example.org